BreakfastCaptain/BreakfastCaptain/README.md

 - 👋 Hi, I’m @BreakfastCaptain
 - 👀 I’m interested in playing chess and mahjong, and psychology always attracts me a lot.
-In the future, I hope I will have the opportunity to travel around the world.
 - 🌱 I’m currently learning AI about robotics.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 595752038@qq.com
+- 📫 How to reach me 17721295167@163.com

 <!---
 BreakfastCaptain/BreakfastCaptain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.